enzo-project/enzo-e/doc/source/devel/param.rst

     In some cases, parameter-values may be retrieved from the parameter-file in a static factory method, typically called ``from_parameters``, rather than in a constructor.

-    There are sometimes cases where the use of factory-method could be very useful (that should usually justified in a comment).
+    There are some cases where the use of factory-method could be very useful (that should usually be justified in a comment).
     But factory-methods are most commonly used in cases where it simplified the transition from the older parameter-parsing approach to this newer approach.